felina/web/README.md

 The project is structured as follows:

-- `data/`: Contains dummy JSON data
+- `data/`: Static JSON configuration data and dummy data for testing.
-- `html/`: Contains static HTML, both full pages and shared fragments, that are assembled at compile-time.
+- `html/`:  Static HTML, both full pages and shared fragments that are assembled at compile-time.
 - `img/`: All images, including sample wildlife photograhy and icons.
-- `js/`: First-party JavaScript modules
+- `js/`: First-party JavaScript modules.
 - `stylus/`: Stylus stylesheets that are compiled to CSS at compile-time.
 - `templates/`: HTML templates with variable placeholders that are dynamically populated with data from the server inserted into the DOM with JS at run-time.
+- `test/`: Unit test spec files.

 ## Development

+### Building

 Run `grunt watch` to automatically rebuild the site as you develop it.
 Note, to copy over images and vendor scripts to the build directory you must manually run `make build` for performance reasons, but everything else can be automated.

+### Testing

+Run `grunt test` to run the unit tests from the command line in a headless Webkit instance.
+Run `grunt connect:test` to start a local webserver, then visit `http://localhost:9001/test/` to run the tests in a browser.

+### Documentation

+Run `grunt jsdoc` to build the documentation.
+It can then be found in the `doc` directory.

+### Installing

+To install new packages, run `bower install --save <package>`.
+You'll then need to update the Gruntfile to copy the necessary files from this package over to the site, and link them to the particular HTML pages that require them.
+Once this is done, run `grunt rsync` to copy everything over.

 ## Collaborators